 Fathead dough is tricky at the best of times and I can’t quite determine why this happens for some people.
 It’s dependent on so many different factors.

 If it happens to you, don’t panic.
 Simply roll the dough into 8 balls, brush with some of the garlic butter, and bake them as dinner rolls.
 They will still be delicious!

 Garlic Parmesan Butter

-- 3 tbsp butter melted
+- 3 tablespoon butter melted

-- 2 tbsp freshly grated parmesan
+- 2 tablespoon freshly grated parmesan

-- 2 tsp minced garlic
+- 2 teaspoon minced garlic

-- 1/2 tsp dried parsley
+- ½ teaspoon dried parsley

-- Divide dough into 16 equal portions.
+- Divide the dough into 16 equal portions.
 Roll each portion into a 7-inch log and tie gently into a knot.
 Place on prepared baking sheet a few inches apart (they will spread a bit).

-- In a small bowl, whisk together butter, parmesan, garlic, salt, and parsley.
+- In a small bowl, whisk together the butter, parmesan, garlic, salt, and parsley.
 Brush about half of the butter over knots before baking.
 Bake 15 to 20 minutes, until firm to the touch and golden brown.